gmgent/WP-to-jekyll/README.md

 ## last things ##
 I did a hack where any pages with date 1900-01-01 will get skipped by the Archive list.
 This way they get generated with front matter as posts - the directory gets auto generated which saves you having the empty directories lying around the project.
 It's hacky but also logical in a certain way I think, so just watch out for that.
 I like it because you get those pages showing up in search for free, because as posts they get sucked into the search.json file with the rest of them. json files are finicky so I had to escape the crap out of the content so don't expect too much out of the search.json file - it serves the purpose of search, has a teaser included, and the link takes you to the post.
 Don't expect to have the whole post text in there without a lot of dashes included.
 Also, if the search.json liquid conversion fails the first place to look would be for special characters in the teaser.
 You could test that by shortening it to only one or two words and seeing if that helps.

 Feel free to fork and comment.
-I would love to hear about anyone trying out WP-to_Jekyll.
+I would love to hear about anyone trying out [WP-to-Jekyll](https://github.com/gmgent/WP-to-jekyll).

 cheers